IngoSehnbruch/FlexTTS/README.md

 ## Quick Start

 ### Using Docker (Recommended)

+NOTE: The docker setup is messed up... it works fine with rasp pi, but for x86/x64 it's a bit tricky to get working... good luck :)

 1. Clone the repository
 2. Set up your speaker voice samples in `data/speaker/{language}/{speaker}.wav`